ramonpoca/distox2_cube/README.md

 Also solid aluminium handle is shown.
 If doing handle from plastic, especially handle v2 - you need to glue 8 mm nonmagnetic rotation axis into 8 mm handle hole.
 For truncated cuboctahedron axis length needs to be 2 time more than in original design, again - to access hole in cube edge.
+Additionally handle v2 extension can be used to access keyhole trough the rod.

 Second hole in handle's U-shape used for mounting leica disto x310 to handle by 1/4" nonmagnetic screw (same as used to mounting photo camera to tripod).